-- Shining The Holy Ark you can equip crowns that will greatly raise certain stats.
+- In Shining the Holy Ark, you can equip crowns that will greatly raise certain stats.

 - The King of Town from Homestar Runner appears to be wearing a paper crown he bought at Burger King, according to Strong Bad.

-- Xykon of The Order of the Stick has a small crown upon his head.
+- Xykon of The Order of the Stick has a small crown upon his head, stolen from a wizard he murdered.
 In his case, he got it explicitly because he thought crowns were cool, rather than it being some special artifact (though it has since become a low-grade Artifact of Doom due some of his evil rubbing off on it).
-He also used it to kill Eugene's mentor.

 - All fairies on Fairly Oddparents wear "floaty crowny things".